StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 ### stackstate.cluster.authToken

-It is recommended to provide a `stackstate.cluster.authToken` in addition to the standard helm chart variables when the StackState Agent is deployed.
+it's recommended to provide a `stackstate.cluster.authToken` in addition to the standard helm chart variables when the StackState Agent is deployed.
 This is an optional variable, however, if not provided a new, random value will be generated each time a helm upgrade is performed.
 This could leave some pods in the cluster with an incorrect configuration.

 For example: